-In the past the Old City of Jaffa was the first entry point for many new Olhim into Israel.
+In the past the Old City of Jaffa was the first entry point for many new Olim into Israel.
 Now a series of secret pathways, trendy restaurants and art galleries, the city of Jaffa is a magical place to go, to take a step back into Tel Aviv’s history.
 Many Arab-Israelis inhabit Jaffa and there are many delicious local Arab restaurants to eat at.
-With famous hummus and shakshuka places, Jaffa is a labyrinth of excitement and discovery.
+With famous hummus and shakshuka places, Jaffa is a city of excitement and discovery.
 From the old city walls you can look out onto the entire city of Tel Aviv and out to the Mediterranean Sea.
 The original Jaffa Port that so many Olhim stepped foot onto is still in tact and you can go and rent a canoe or sail from this spot.
 Another must see sight in Jaffa is the clock tower that lies at the entrance to Jaffa city.
 With a small park on top of the hill, Jaffa is a lovely place to sit and have a picnic at or rest while enjoying the magical views of Tel Aviv.

 Location: At the southern end of the Tel Aviv Beach strip